-- A. Electrical system to be up-graded based on most current international Electrical Code. - B. Existing Electrical system up-grade shall consist of new light fixtures, outlets and switches throughout unit.
+- A. Electrical system to be up-graded based on most current international Electrical Code. - B. Existing Electrical system upgrade shall consist of new light fixtures, outlets and switches throughout unit.
 Outlet and switch covers to be flexible vinyl composition.
-Light fixtures to have clear/opaque diffusers that can be removed without the use of a tool and be installed with energy star rated bulbs. - C. Existing wiring to be used where feasible.
-Surface mounted rigid conduit with new wiring to be used where necessary. - D. Existing electrical system panel box to be remove completely and replace with new Panel box. - E. See attached work scope for further details.
+Light fixtures to have clear diffusers that can be removed w/o the use of tools and be provided with energy star rated bulbs. - C. Existing wiring to be used where feasible.
+Surface mounted rigid conduit with new wiring to be used where necessary. - D. Existing electrical system panel box to be remove completely and replace with new Panel box "recess mounted". - E. See attached work scope for further details may be tapped from it thru O/S of unit